-- The NRD will continue to provide and maintain high-quality recreation facilities for public use and to offer valuable recreation opportunities for the public. - The NRD will make additional improvements at recreation areas as budget and public interests dictate. - The LBNRD will evaluate and amend recreation area rules and regulations as needed. - The District will provide ongoing insurance coverage for Crystal Lake Recreation Area north of Ayr in support of the Village of Ayr's project.
+- The NRD will continue to provide and maintain high-quality recreation facilities for public use and to offer valuable recreation opportunities for the public. - The NRD will make additional improvements at recreation areas as budget and public interests dictate. - The LBNRD will evaluate and amend recreation area rules and regulations as needed. - insurance coverage for Crystal Lake Recreation Area north of Ayr in support of the Village of Ayr's project. - The District will provide ongoing

-- Investigate the possibilities of new water-based recreation facilities in the District. - Assist communities with outdoor recreation projects and public trails, as appropriate.
+Assist communities with outdoor recreation projects and public trails, as appropriate.

-OBJECTIVE: PROVIDE ADEQUATE QUALITY POTABLE WATER SUPPLY TO MEET THE NEEDS OF THE RURAL WATER DISTRICT RESIDENCE AND EXAMINE ADDITIONAL OPPORTUNITIES TO DEVELOP RURAL WATER OR REGIONAL WATER SUPPLY SYSTEMS AS THE NEEDS ARISE
+OBJECTIVE: PROVIDE ADEQUATE QUALITY POTABLE WATER SUPPLY TO MEET THE NEEDS OF THE RURAL WATER DISTRICT RESIDENTS AND EXAMINE ADDITIONAL OPPORTUNITIES TO DEVELOP RURAL WATER OR REGIONAL WATER SUPPLY SYSTEMS AS THE NEEDS ARISE

-The rural water projects of the Little Blue NRD have provided significant social and economic value to the eastern one quarter of the District and an area of northern Kansas.
+The rural water project of the Little Blue NRD have provided significant social and economic value to the eastern one quarter of the District and an area of northern Kansas.